-From Belfast to Bogota to Basking Ridge, New Jersey, insurance specialists Kennedys are rapidly taking over the world.
-“Ten office openings over a 12-month period may seem like a lot”, revered senior partner Nick Thomas admits, but that’s not the half of it: Kennedys was busy last year poaching insurance lawyers from the likes of BLM, Mayer Brown and Hill Dickinson.
+From Belfast to Bogota to Basking Ridge, New Jersey, insurance and shipping specialists Kennedys are rapidly taking over the world.
+“Ten office openings over a 12-month period may seem like a lot”, revered senior partner Nick Thomas admits, but that’s not the half of it: Kennedys has also been busy luring insurance lawyers from the likes of BLM, Mayer Brown and Hill Dickinson.
 More recently, it has attracted defectors from Norton Rose Fulbright.
 Currently, the firm boasts 39 offices and around 2150 people across the globe.

 Even within the UK, Kennedys sprawls: trainees can apply to Birmingham, Cambridge, Chelmsford, Manchester and Taunton as well as the London HQ.
 The core of the firm’s business is defending insurance claims, as well as other big-bucks kinds of liability such as professional indemnity, personal injury and clinical negligence.
 Big recent cases include the successful defence of hip replacement manufacturer DePuy against a 300-patient defective product claim and overturning a high-profile personal injury payout by the London Paralympics to one of its volunteers.
 While the firm does point to non-contentious work and clients in other sectors, getting a training contract at an outfit trying to position itself as the “go-to firm for the insurance sector” without feigning at least a passing interest in the subject is going to be tough.

-While tech acumen is welcome, more importantly you’re likely meet some good people: “The other trainees are brilliant and everyone else in the firm is supportive, and friendly”, gushes one new entrant.
+While tech acumen is welcome, more importantly you’re likely meet some good people at Kennedys: “I have found that as individuals, the trainees are all different in terms of background and personality”, says one new entrant.
 “What is consistent, however, is our ability to help each other without fail”.
-However, others hint that the atmosphere isn’t all that friendly: “There is maybe more friction with the more junior members of the teams”, another trainee confides.
+However, others hint that the atmosphere isn’t always that friendly: “There is maybe more friction with the more junior members of the teams”, another trainee confides.
 Trying to get a vacation scheme under your belt to check the vibe out for yourself might be an idea.
 (It’s just a good idea in general, come to think of it: lots of firms hand training contracts to vac schemers who impressed, and Kennedys explicitly says that they like to hire people already known through this route.)

 Meanwhile, the firm has also adapted well to working from home amid the COVID-19 crisis, with a “seamless” transition to home working according to one insider.
-And when office working returns, you won’t be cooped up with them 24 hours a day.
+And when office working returns, you won’t be cooped up your colleagues 24 hours a day.
 The work/life balance here is good, with “very reasonable hours” that are “vastly better than other city law firms”.
 Expect to be out the door not long after 6pm on average.
 Almost as good as the hours at Legal Cheek.